Start Building Your Child’s Credit

 Create Strong Online Passwords

-Since your banking details, credit card numbers, or passwords can be used for malicious purposes, it’s important to avoid sharing them with anyone—even those you trust.
-When shopping online, use secure payment gateways that ask for multi-factor authentication like one-time passwords and employ encryption technologies to protect the transaction information.
-Additionally, avoid using public Wi-Fi networks without a VPN, as it could expose any sensitive information you send or receive.
+Since your banking details, credit card numbers, or passwords can be used for malicious purposes, it’s important to avoid sharing financial data with anyone—even the people you trust.
+What’s more, use secure payment gateways when shopping online and rely on multi-factor authentication and encryption technologies to protect your sensitive information when making online transactions.

 Beware of Email Scams